honggangwang1979/FDS_GPU_PUBLISH/README.md

 # FDS_GPU_PUBLISH

-  This is a beta version of GPU-ported FDS software based on this repository : https://github.com/firemodels/fds at the time of August, 2023
+  This is a beta version of GPU-ported FDS software based on this repository : https://github.com/firemodels/fds at the time of July 16, 2024

   Inside this repository, there are several folders:

   1. bin
      This folder includes 2 versions of fds executable binary file

      1) fds_gpu: GPU-ported fds. it supports MPI and multi GPUs, but does not get along with openmp.
 It's best to set the same number of MPI as the number of GPUs existing in a HPC cluster node.
 When two MPI processes share one GPU, the code may work but the performance may not be good.
+By using the MPS in this version, the performance is expected to be 10~30% higher than without using MPS.

      2) fds_nomp: CPU-based fds supporting MPI but not openmp.
 The users can compare the performances of nomp and GPU (Our tests show that  sometimes the MPI+openmp just lowers the performance, so in this distribution we do not include OMP variant of FDS).